Gastric bypass surgery: Bowel obstruction

 Abdominal surgery always results in some scarring of the bowel, called adhesions.
 A hernia, either internal or through the abdominal wall, may also result.
 When the bowel becomes trapped by adhesions or a hernia, it may become kinked and obstructed, sometimes many years after the original procedure.
 An operation is usually necessary to correct this problem.

 Complications of gastric bypass

 Anastomotic leakage

 An anastomosis is a surgical connection between the stomach and bowel, or between two parts of the bowel.
-The surgeon attempts to create a water-tight connection by connecting the two organs with either staples or sutures, either of which actually makes a hole in the bowel wall.
+The surgeon attempts to create a water-tight connection by connecting the two organs with either staples or sutures, either of which makes a hole in the bowel wall.
 The surgeon will rely on the body's natural healing abilities and its ability to create a seal, like a self-sealing tire, to succeed with the surgery.
 If that seal fails to form for any reason, fluid from within the gastrointestinal tract can leak into the sterile abdominal cavity and give rise to infection and abscess formation.
 Leakage of an anastomosis can occur in about 2% of Roux-en-Y gastric bypass and less than 1% in mini gastric bypass.
 Leaks usually occur at the stomach-intestine connection (gastro-jejunostomy).